Search Menu

 • No puppies or kittens under the age of 8 weeks old, unless accompanied by the mother.

-• CVI and import permit required ONLY if the animal is being treated for contagious disease
+• CVI and import permit required ONLY if the animal is being treated for transmissible disease

 • Elk, Reindeer, and Caribou - please click here.